-I turned to her, as we sweated and biked, and said, “You know, this trip we’re taking.
+I turned to them, as we sweated and biked, and said, “You know, this trip we’re taking.
 It doesn’t have to replace our plans to go away for a weekend together when we’re not under the pressure of looking at colleges.
 You know.”
 (We’ve made plans to go away together, without the pressure of looking at colleges, so that we can just have fun.)

-“Of course it doesn’t!” she answered.
+“Of course it doesn’t!” they answered.

 I started to cry.
 “You really like me,” I jokingly offered.